COLLEGE OF EDUCATION

-- Louisiana’s Only NASA Educator Resource Center – In 1999, Louisiana Tech University was selected by the National Aeronautics and Space Administration as the host institution for Louisiana’s NASA Educator Resource Center.
+In 1999, Louisiana Tech University was selected by the National Aeronautics and Space Administration as the host institution for Louisiana’s only NASA Educator Resource Center.
 Educator Resource Centers are established by NASA to disseminate and assist educators in utilizing NASA-developed educational resources.
-It is the only NASA Educator Resource Center in Louisiana.

 Human Performance Laboratories

 The Human Performance Laboratories (HPL) are a collection of interdisciplinary research and teaching spaces within the Department of Kinesiology at Louisiana Tech University.
 Serving as an interdisciplinary research space, combining motor control, exercise physiology, and biomechanics, the HPL offers students and faculty alike the facilities necessary to examine topics related to sport and movement science.
 A central component of the HPL, the Sport and Movement Science Laboratory (SMSL), is an interdisciplinary instructional and research center of the Department of Kinesiology that is primarily concerned with research combining motor control, exercise physiology, and biomechanics.

 Clinical Residency Research Center

 Housed in the Louisiana Tech University College of Education, the Clinical Residency Center (CRC) is responsible for developing and refining capstone experiences provided to clinical residents at Louisiana Tech.
 Central in this is effort is the TEAM model, developed by Dr. Amy Vessel and Dr. Dawn Basinger.
 The TEAM model is an innovative approach to teacher preparation that replaces the traditional, single-term of student teaching with a full-year clinical residency in local schools.
 This model leverages the experiences of university instructors and local school personnel to provide comprehensive training.